lana-20/mobile-testing-interview-questions/README.md

 Unfortunately, there is no equivalent trick for the <code>screenrecord</code> command.

-## I want to capture a video.
-How can I do it with an adb command?
-Review the comprehensive answer in this [repo](https://github.com/lana-20/adb-shell-screenrecord/)

 ## You started working on your device and you observe a crash.
 How do you collect logs?